2mal3/Allay-in-a-Bottle/README.md

 > The resourcepack needed for the datapack is the same file as the datapack.
 You have to move the downloaded file into the Datapack **and** into the Resourcepack folder.

 Transport Allays with bottles!
-A lightweight datapack prototype to transport allays more easily over longer distances.
+A lightweight datapack prototype to transport Allays more easily over longer distances.
 To catch or release, simply right-click with a bottle (doesn't always work first time).

 ## Notes:
-- Tested for Fabric and Vanilla in 22w14
+- Tested for Fabric and Vanilla in 22w14a
 - To uninstall run the command `/function aiab:core/uninstall`
 - The datapack was created with [mc-build](https://github.com/mc-build/mc-build).